Bonus: Download the purchase order implementation template

 Once the invoice shows up, the system captures it as an exception, and since the Blanket is not valid anymore, it needs to be reviewed and managed through an exception review process.

-This leads to a lot of work for AP teams because they need to reach out to the vendor and resubmit the invoice with the correct blanket order number.
+This leads to much work for AP teams because they need to contact the vendor and resubmit the invoices for payment with the correct blanket order number.

-Blanket orders can help you understand what you are spending with a vendor, but if you want to understand what you are spending money on, you would have difficulty finding that information.
+Blanket orders can help you understand what you are spending with a vendor, but you would have difficulty finding that information if you want to understand what you are spending money on.

 Let’s take an example –